Koha-Community/kohadocs/source/tools.rst

 .. _modify-csv-profiles-label:

-Modify CSV Profiles
+Modify CSV profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have created at least one CSV Profile an 'Edit profile' tab will appear next to the 'New profile' button.
+Once you have created at least one CSV profile an 'Edit profile' tab will appear next to the 'New profile' button.

 |image381|